marcduiker/dapr-docs/daprdocs/content/en/developing-applications/building-blocks/jobs/jobs-overview.md

 ### Actor reminders

 Actors have actor reminders, but present some limitations involving scalability using the Placement service implementation.
-You can make reminders more scalable by using `SchedulerReminders` in the configuration for your actor application. `SchedulerReminders` defaults to `true`.
-To disable Scheduler actor reminders, change it to `false`.
+You can make reminders more scalable by using `SchedulerReminders` in the configuration for your actor application.

+The `SchedulerReminders` preview feature flag defaults to `true`.
+To disable Scheduler actor reminders, you can manually set it to `false`.

 ## Try out the jobs API